Slab Leak Detection and Location

 #2 Poor Construction Practices

-Just like with anything else, “how” your home’s pipe system is put together is critical.
-The structural integrity of pipe is dependent upon the materials used and the skill the installer has.
+Like anything else, “how” your home’s pipe system is put together is critical.
+The structural integrity of the pipe depends upon the materials used and the installer’s skill.
 When pipe is installed, it should be free of dents.
-Dents in a pipe will decrease the pipes ability to withstand the pressure from the dirt and homes foundation that is laid on top of the pipe.
-If the pipe has a dent, after awhile this weight (pressure) can cause a leak to develop or even just break the pipe altogether.
+Dents in a pipe will decrease the pipe’s ability to withstand the pressure from the dirt and home foundation that is laid on top of the pipe.
+If the pipe has a dent, after a while this weight (pressure) can cause a leak to develop or even just break the pipe altogether.
 Older homes in particular have this problem as many have cast iron pipe that has long since begun to corrode and weaken.

 Soil erosion or underground water streams can cause the dirt under your home or building to shift or settle.
-This can increase the pressure on even newer pipe and cause leaks and breakages.
+This can increase the pressure on the pipe and cause leaks and breakages.

 Slab Leaks and What to Do about them

 If you suspect a slab leak the best course of action is to call Beach Plumbing.
 We can determine where the slab leak is and work with you on the best way to repair or replace the leaking water line.
 You can verify our license is active by clicking on the link above.